Abdulkhadir63/backblaze-aws-lakehouse/README.md

 After that, the problem changed.

-Backblaze keeps providing new CSV data, so I needed a way to process a new file automatically whenever it arrives.
+Backblaze keeps providing new CSV data daily data arriving time is not guaranteed, so I needed a way to process a new file automatically whenever it arrives.

 That is why this project has two different processing modes: